Meta Pixel

 An effective system consolidates everything into one unified inbox.
 Mikla's dashboard displays every phone call, email, DM, and vendor platform inquiry in one searchable location with full conversation transcripts, private notes, and team collaboration tools.

 More importantly, the system responds instantly across all channels.
-Phone calls are answered in under one second.
+Phone calls are answered instantly.
 Email and DM replies go out within 5 minutes.

 Follow-up cadence that increases conversion by 128%